NikitaArd/CoinNotify/README.md

 ## 💻 Usage

-Access the project at the following URL: [taskmaster.nikita-smolenskyi.pl](https://taskmaster.nikita-smolenskyi.pl)
+The project can be reached via the following URL: [CoinNotify](https://t.me/CryptoHandler_bot)

 ## 🌱 Contribution Guidelines